List of procyonids: Classification

-The family Procyonidae consists of fourteen extant species belonging to six genera and divided into dozens of extant subspecies.
+The family Procyonidae consists of fourteen extant species belonging to six genera and divided into dozens of subspecies.
 This does not include hybrid species or extinct prehistoric species.
 Some prior classification schemes included the red panda or divided the family into named subfamilies and tribes based on similarities in morphology, though modern molecular studies indicate instead that the kinkajou is basal to the family, while raccoons, cacomistles, and ring-tailed cats form one clade and coatis and olingos another, despite morphology suggesting otherwise.